tjschuck/website/content/en/docs/17.0/reference/backup-and-restore/metrics.md

 _backup_duration_seconds_ times the duration of a backup.
 This metric is deprecated and will be removed in a future release.
 Use _BackupDurationNanoseconds_ instead.

-## Restore metrics

-Metrics related to restore operations are available in both Vtbackup and VTTablet.

 #### RestoreBytes, RestoreCount, RestoreDurationNanoseconds

 Depending on the Backup Engine and Backup Storage in-use, a restore may be a complex pipeline of operations, including but not limited to: